 The Royal Challenger pen was made in three colors: Brown, Grey, and Burgundy, and two styles, both with clip; a Standard size for use by men; and a Slender, shorter, and thinner pen used for ladies.

 The cap initially was trimmed with three gold filled ring -chromed in Grey color- and equipped with an original sword clip with crown, fitted to the cap with a jewel as Vacumatic line.
-The sword clip was designed by Paul M. Ressinger, one of Chicago’s premier industrial designers.
+The exclusive sword and the chevron «herringbone» pattern, were fruit of Parker’s collaboration with famed industrial designer Paul M. Ressinger, one of Chicago’s premier industrial designers.
 The blind cap barrel covering the push button filler was trimmed also with a gold-filled crown fitted with a jewel.

 Like its linemates, the pens are made in two styles, both with clip; a Standard size for use by men 131 mm. in length approximately; and a Slender, shorter, and thinner pen for ladies’ use, 122 mm. in length aprox.

 1937 will bring innovations in the Challenger, as the Visometer Ink Supply, a transparent section, to warn when de ink is low.
 Toward April, the Royal Challenger started to change the sword clip for a V-clip stepped and then replace the 3 cap rings for a decorated cap band.
 Around the same time the rest of the line, the Challenger and the Challenger DeLuxe, change the ball clip for a plain V-clip similar to the one that years later would be fitted in the Parker V-S.

 In 1937, following the Vacumatic line, the Challengers streamlined its shape.

 In 1941, with the arrival of the Parker «51», featuring a variety of second and third lines as the ringed Vacumatic, Sacless Duofold, and Parkette Zephyr, the Challenger was discontinued.